-- 1. A completed application; - 2.
-An official high school transcript (faxes, advisement and student copies are not official).
-(Note to Louisiana high school graduates: Centenary will request your seventh semester and final high school transcript from the Board of Regents and the Louisiana Department of Education's Student Transcript System upon receipt of a signed admission application.); - 3.
-A copy of SAT I and/or ACT test results sent directly to Centenary, or scores reported on the official high school transcript (faxes and student copies are not official); - 4.
-A response to the application essay; - 5.
-Resume or list of extracurricular activities on application; - 6.
-A personal interview by admission counselor either on campus or by phone is not required but strongly recommended; - 7.
-At least one letter of recommendation from a teacher or counselor, and additional sources are also welcomed to provide further recommendations on the student's behalf. (strongly recommended)
+- 1. A submitted application; - 2.
+An official high school transcript mailed or sent electronically from the high school; - 3.
+A response to the application essay. - 4.
+A copy of SAT I and/or ACT test results sent directly to Centenary from the testing agency, or scores reported on the official high school transcript (faxes and student copies are not official) unless the student has applied test-optional; - 5.
+A response to the application essay; - 6.
+At least one letter of recommendation from a teacher or counselor is required if a student opts to not submit test scores and is strongly recommended for applicants who do submit test scores (Additional sources are also welcomed to provide further recommendations on the student's behalf); - 7.
+Resume or list of extracurricular activities on application (strongly preferred but not required); - 8.
+A personal interview by an admission counselor either on campus or by phone (strongly preferred but not required);

 The Early Action program is for students who have determined that Centenary is among their top choices.
-Applicants under Early Action must apply by December 15.
+Applicants under Early Action must apply by December 1.
 Notification of the Admission Office's decision will be postmarked by January 15.
 Admitted students are advised to submit a \$250 non-refundable enrollment deposit along with the signed Candidate Reply Form to reserve their spot in the class by May 1.
 This deposit will be credited to the student's account.

 The Regular Decision program has a postmark deadline of February 15.
 Applicants meeting this Regular Decision application deadline will receive full consideration for admission and scholarships, while students submitting applications after this date will be reviewed on a space-available basis.
-Candidates in Regular Decision with complete applications will be notified of their status in midMarch.
+Candidates in Regular Decision with complete applications will be notified of their status in mid- March.
 After admission decisions have been made, admitted applicants will be reviewed for scholarship and financial aid consideration.
-The FAFSA is available on October 1, and can be completed online at this address, fafsa.ed.gov.
+The FAFSA is available on October 1, and can be completed online at this address: fafsa.ed.gov.
 We encourage students to complete the FAFSA as soon as possible; however, in order to complete scholarship and financial aid review you should have it completed by February 15.
 Students choosing to enroll at Centenary are advised to submit a \$250 non-refundable enrollment deposit along with the signed Candidate Reply Form to reserve their space in the entering class by May 1.
 This deposit will be credited to the student's account.
 All admitted applicants who submit enrollment deposits will be considered provisional students until a final, official high school transcript is received (mailed or electronically submitted directly from the student's high school to Centenary), indicating high school graduation date.
 Admission to Centenary is conditional and can be rescinded by the College if a student experiences a significant decline in his/her academic performance in high school after having been admitted.